Analysis of Boundary Conditions for Crystal Defect Atomistic Simulations: Introduction

 Crystalline solids can contain many types of defects.
 Two of the most important classes are dislocations, which give rise to plastic flow, and point defects, which can affect both elastic and plastic material behaviour as well as brittleness.

 Determining defect geometries and defect energies are a key problem of computational materials science \cite[Ch.
 6]{HandbookMaterialsModelling}.
 Defects generally distort the host lattice, thus generating long-ranging elastic fields.
-Since practical schemes necessarily work in small computational domains they cannot explicitly resolve these fields but must employ {\em artificial boundary conditions} (periodic boundary conditions appear to be the most common).
-The purpose of this paper is to introduce a numerical analysis approach to assess the relative efficiency and accuracy of these various types of boundary conditions.
-The framework we introduce encompasses both point defects and straight dislocation lines (in reduced two-dimensional descriptions).
+Since practical schemes necessarily work in small computational domains (e.g., ``supercells'') they cannot explicitly resolve these fields but must employ {\em artificial boundary conditions} (periodic boundary conditions appear to be the most common).
+To assess the accuracy and in particular the cell size effects of such simulations, numerous formal results, numerical explorations, or results for linearised problems can be found in the literature; see e.g. \cite{Balluffi,Hine2009,MakovPayne1995,CaiBulChaLiYip2003} and references therein for a small representative sample.

-Another key motivation for our work is the analysis of multiscale methods.
-Several atomistic-to-continuum multiscale methods have been proposed to accelerate crystal defect computations (for example the quasicontinuum method \cite{Ortiz:1995a}; see \cite{LuOr:acta} for a general introduction and further references), and our framework provides a natural set of benchmark problems to assess their relative accuracy and efficiency.
-Moreover, it provides a machinery for the optimisation of the (non-trivial) set of approximation parameters in a/c schemes.

-Traditionally, the mathematical analysis of crystalline defects has largely focused on dislocations \cite{HirthLothe, ArizaOrtiz:2005} and on electronic structure models \cite{CattoLeBrisLions, CancesDeleurenceLewin:2008} (see also \cite{CancesLeBris:preprint} for a comprehensive recent review focused on point defects).
 The novelty of the present work is that we rigorously establish explicit convergence rates in terms of computational cell size, taking into account the long-ranged elastic fields.

-\subsubsection{Acknowledgement}
+Our framework encompasses both point defects and straight dislocation lines.
+Related results in a PDE context have recently been developed in \cite{BlancLeBrisLions:defects}.

+The second motivation for our work is the analysis of multiscale methods.
+Several multiscale methods have been proposed to accelerate crystal defect computations (for example atomistic/continuum coupling \cite{Ortiz:1995a}, \cite{LuOr:acta} or QM/MM \cite{BernsteinKermodeCsanyi:2009}), and our framework provides a natural set of benchmark problems and a comprehensive analytical substructure for these methods to assess their relative accuracy and efficiency.
+In particular, it provides a machinery for the optimisation of the (non-trivial) set of approximation parameters in multiscale schemes.

+The mathematical analysis of crystalline defects has traditionally focused on dislocations \cite{HirthLothe, ArizaOrtiz:2005, ADLGP13, HudsonOrtner:disloc} and on electronic structure models \cite{CattoLeBrisLions, CancesDeleurenceLewin:2008}; however, see \cite{CancesLeBris:preprint} for a comprehensive recent review focused on point defects.
+The results in the present work, in particular the decay estimates on elastic fields, also have a bearing on this literature since they can be used to establish finer information about equilibrium configurations; see e.g., \cite{2014-dislift}.

+\subsection{Acknowledgement}